trixi-framework/TrixiParticles.jl/paper/paper.md

    index: 2
  - name: Institute of Surface Science, Helmholtz-Zentrum hereon, Germany
    index: 3
+ - name: University of Augsburg, Germany
+   index: 4
 date: \today
 bibliography: paper.bib
 ---

 # Summary

-TrixiParticles.jl, part of the Trixi Project [@schlottkelakemper2020trixi], is an innovative Julia-based open-source framework designed for particle-based multiphysics simulations.
+TrixiParticles.jl, part of the Trixi framework [@schlottkelakemper2020trixi], is an innovative Julia-based open-source software designed for particle-based multiphysics simulations.
-It aims to overcome the limitations of traditional mesh-based methods in handling complex geometries and specialized applications, such as computational fluid dynamics and structural mechanics, by offering a versatile platform for Smoothed Particle Hydrodynamics (SPH) and the Discrete Element Method (DEM), among others.
+It aims to make it easier to handle complex geometries and specialized applications, such as computational fluid dynamics and structural mechanics, by providing a versatile platform for Smoothed Particle Hydrodynamics (SPH) and the Discrete Element Method (DEM), among others.
-Unique in its approach, TrixiParticles.jl facilitates the easy addition of new particle systems and their interactions, enhancing research flexibility.
+To increase flexibility, TrixiParticles.jl facilitates the easy addition of new particle systems and their interactions.
-This is further complemented by its user-friendly design, which allows simulations to be configured directly with Julia code, eliminating the need for parameter files.
+This is further complemented by a user-friendly design, which allows simulations to be configured directly with Julia code, eliminating the need for parameter files.
-This feature not only simplifies the integration of custom functionalities but also promotes rapid prototyping, establishing TrixiParticles.jl as a robust and adaptable tool for advancing multiphysics simulations in various scientific and engineering fields.
+This feature not only simplifies the integration of custom functionalities but also promotes rapid prototyping, establishing TrixiParticles.jl as a robust (TODO: Why/How) and adaptable tool for advancing multiphysics simulations in various scientific and engineering fields.

-Here, we give a brief overview of the software TrixiParticles.jl, starting with a description of the scientific background before going on to describe the functionality and usefulness in more detail.
+Here, we give a brief overview of the software package TrixiParticles.jl, starting with a description of the scientific background before going on to describe the functionality and benefit in more detail.
-Finally, some of the results obtained and some of the features that have been implemented so far are briefly presented.
+Finally, a few exemplary results and implemented features are briefly presented.

 # Statement of need

+TODO: Make this more neutral
 Numerical simulations, such as computational fluid dynamics, structural mechanics, thermodynamics, or magnetohydrodynamics, are often conducted using mesh-based methods supported by mature software tools like [ANSYS Fluent](https://www.ansys.com/de-de/products/fluids/ansys-fluent), [COMSOL Multiphysics](https://www.comsol.com/), and [OpenFOAM](https://www.openfoam.com/).
 However, these methods face limitations for complex geometries or when integrating different physics disciplines into a single multiphysics system.

 The mesh-free formalism of the methods allows for easy preprocessing, making them particularly suitable for simulating complex geometries.
 This also facilitates the coupling of different single physics into a multiphysics system.

-There are several open-source software projects specialized for SPH methods, including [@DualSPHysics], [@SplisHSPlasH] and [@SPHinXsys], written in C++, and  [@PySPH], written in Python.
+There are several open-source software projects specialized for SPH methods, including [@Dominguez:2021], [@Bender] and [@Zhang:2021], written in C++, and  [@Ramachandran:2021], written in Python.
 These frameworks emphasize performance and are designed for a variety of SPH schemes.

 TrixiParticles.jl provides support for developing or testing new SPH methods and also for simulating or coupling other particle-based methods such as DEM.
 Another aspect is that TrixiParticles.jl is not configured at runtime via a parameter file, as it is the case with other numerical simulation codes.